UCL-CloudLabs/user-portal/README.md

 ### Create a database and run migrations

-To set up the database and initial migration for the very first time:
+To set up the database and initial migration for the very first time in this repo:
 ```bash
 flask db init
 # Review migrations folder manually, add to version control